Bob Ely: 2012 presidential campaign

 Ely filed for the January 2012 New Hampshire Democratic primary in 2011.
 To spread his message, he bought space in local newspapers and sent out 145,000 mailers to homes throughout New Hampshire, asking, "Are you pissed-off enough to vote for a jerk?"
 For the primary, he told The Portsmouth Herald that he had spent $200,000 of his own money, including the $1,000 filing fee.
 Among the field of 14 candidates on the ballot, Ely finished seventh with 287 votes for 0.47 percent of the total.
 In additional primaries, his numbers steadily improved.
 At the March 6 Oklahoma primary, for which he paid $2,500 to appear, he finished in fifth place with 5,318 votes for 4.72 percent.
 At the March 24 Louisiana primary, whose filing fee was $1,125, he came in third, behind only Obama and attorney John Wolfe, Jr., and won 9,897 votes for 6.57 percent.
 After this, his strongest showing, Ely sent out a letter, later published by Politico, which explained that in Louisiana without buying any advertisements or campaigning, he was able to win 120 voting precincts and out-paced President Obama in 457 precincts.
 He speculated that "most [of the votes] came from those who concluded 'I’ve never heard of this guy so he can’t be any worse than the rest of these clowns.'
 It seems a strange indictment of our political establishment that obscurity becomes an asset."

 After prison inmate Keith Judd won 41 percent against President Obama in the West Virginia Democratic primary, Ely was featured in a Politico article as "an aspiring Keith Judd".
 He paid $2,500 to appear on the May 29 Texas primary ballot, and was listed alongside Obama, Wolfe, and historian Darcy Richardson.
 A contributor to The Hays Free Press of Hays County, Texas speculated that some Texas Democrats may vote for Ely, "on the hopes he is kin to Joe Ely, who belts out good songs on the radio."
 Ely won about 2.4 percent of the vote in Texas and received a plurality in King and Loving counties.

-2020 campaign
+2020 presidential campaign

 In November 2019, Ely got on the ballot in several states for the 2020 presidential primary, running as a Republican.
 In the 2020 New Hampshire Republican primary, Ely received 65 total votes.

+2024 presidential campaign

+Ely made the ballot in Louisiana for the 2024 Democratic Party presidential primaries.
+In the 2024 Louisiana Democratic presidential primary, Ely received 2,652 votes for 1.6% of the total vote.